-The results of beta testing were used in conjunction with a formula to determine average student time for accreditation purposes for intended audiences.
+The results of beta-testing were used in conjunction with a formula to determine average student time for accreditation purposes for intended audiences.
 This formula may not work for unintended audiences.

-- 1 page of text = 2 minutes of student time. - 1 word practice problem = 1 minute of student time. - 1 word quiz/exam question = 1 minute of student time.
+- 1 page of text = 2 minutes of student time. - 1 Math practice problem = 1 minute of student time. - 1 word quiz/exam question = 1 minute of student time. - CEU was awarded based on guidelines established by the International Association of Continuing Education and Training (IACET).